AI face swap: swap faces in video in minutes

 Yes.
 HeyGen's rendering engine preserves your facial structure, skin tone, and proportions while matching the avatar's gestures and expressions frame by frame.
 The output is designed for business communications, sales outreach, and branded content where visual credibility matters.
 Combined with natural Lip Sync and voice matching, the result is indistinguishable from a traditionally filmed presenter video.

 Absolutely.
 You can clone your voice from a short audio sample and apply it to every video you produce.
 This means your face-swapped avatar not only looks like you but sounds like you as well.
-The cloned voice works across all 175+ supported languages, so you can deliver localised content in your own tone without re-recording.
+The cloned voice works across all 175+ supported languages, so you can deliver localized content in your own tone without having to re-record.

 Can I face swap videos in languages other than English?